VIDT Datalink Trading Down 11.9% Over Last Week (VIDT)

-VIDT Datalink (VIDT) traded up 18.9% against the US dollar during the 24-hour period ending at 15:00 PM Eastern on March 17th.
-In the last seven days, VIDT Datalink has traded down 11.9% against the US dollar.
-One VIDT Datalink token can now be purchased for $0.0377 or 0.00000222 BTC on popular exchanges.
-VIDT Datalink has a total market capitalization of $3.29 million and $10.41 million worth of VIDT Datalink was traded on exchanges in the last 24 hours.
+VIDT Datalink (VIDT) traded 0.2% lower against the dollar during the one day period ending at 14:00 PM E.T. on March 18th.
+Over the last seven days, VIDT Datalink has traded down 11.9% against the dollar.
+One VIDT Datalink token can now be purchased for about $0.0377 or 0.00000222 BTC on exchanges.
+VIDT Datalink has a total market cap of $3.06 million and $21.93 million worth of VIDT Datalink was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.